Dataset basics: read, access, modify, write#

 >>> ds.file_meta

-As you can see, all the elements in the file_meta are group 0x0002.
+As you can see, all the elements in the file_meta have tags with a group number of 0x0002.
 In fact, the DICOM File Format header is the only place you should find group 0x0002 elements as their presence anywhere else is non-conformant.

 Out of all of the elements in the file_meta, the most important is (0002,0010) Transfer Syntax UID, as the transfer syntax defines the way the entire dataset (including the pixel data) has been encoded.
 Chances are that at some point you’ll need to know it: